Impact in the Neighbourhood

 -

 Setting up an impact fund in a country where hardly anyone knows about impact investing is... complicated!
 Raising funds is even more challenging.
-Pioneers of impact investment in their countries will share their lessons learnt in building and mobilising business capital for their funds, along with projections for the financial sustainability of the funds.
+Pioneers of impact investment in their countries will share their lessons learnt, but are also keen to learn about your insights and questions.
+Support the pioneers of impact with your input investments or be inspired to become one yourself!

 What’s the story?